brastelcloud/basix_ws_cti.js/README.md

 Among the events notified for channel_info, we will have last_event="CHANNEL_HANGUP"

-The field last_event_data will follow this schema to indicate which side terminated the call and the reason for termination:
+The field last_event_data will follow this schema to indicate which side disposed of the call (terminated) and the reason for termination:
 ```
   - recv_bye,HANGUP_CAUSE | send_bye,HANGUP_CAUSE
   - recv_cancel,HANGUP_CAUSE | send_cancel,HANGUP_CAUSE